 It’s no secret that buyer personas can help B2B marketers put a face to their customer base by enabling them to create more relevant and valuable content for their audience.

-There are many secondary research sources available to help define the demographics and psychographics of customer profile.
+There are many secondary research sources available to help define the demographics and psychographics of buyer personas.
 However, for providing the kind of true insight that can lead to marketing breakthroughs, there’s no substitute for the personal interview.
-By following a few simple guidelines, you can reap the benefits of these conversations for your organization.
+By following a few simple guidelines, you can reap the benefits of these conversations for your buyer personas (and organization).

 Why conduct a personal interview?